junsikhhh/junsikhhh/README.md

 ### 📚 Languages
 <img src="https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white">

-This is beginner of programming.
+I am a beginner of programming.

-I'm trying to learn Python
+I just started to learn Python.

+If there is any comment about code,
+Please contact me.